-2. In these Guidelines, the terms and expressions used shall, unless defined in the Guidelines or the context otherwise requires, have the same meaning as in the Electricity Supply Act 1990, including any modification, extension or re-enactment thereof and any subsidiary legislation made there under.
+2. The terms and expressions used shall, unless defined in these Guidelines or the context otherwise requires, have the same meaning as in the Electricity Supply Act 1990, including any modification, extension or reenactment thereof and any subsidiary legislation made there under.